 As you already know, websites utilize different features of modern browsers to fingerprint their visitors.
 Here comes the kicker: Google does the exact same thing.
 Fingerprinting mechanisms are built into the Chromium engine, and the results are being sent right to Google servers.

 Fortunately, Mimic browser offers a robust solution.
-When we created Mimic, we rewrote all of Google’s telemetry functions, so now Google will receive the same exact fingerprint as any other website would.
+When we created Mimic, we rewrote all of Google’s telemetry functions, in a way for Google to receive the same exact fingerprint as any other website would.
 And of course, this fingerprint is provided by Multilogin, so it remains under your full control.

 To this date, Mimic is the only browser that creates unique browser fingerprints and broadcasts them to both websites and, internally, to Google servers.
-This provides the ultimate level of privacy while surfing the web without sacrificing your browsing experience whatsoever.
+It provides the ultimate level of privacy while surfing the web without sacrificing your browsing experience in any way.